The All-Powerful Art of Summarizing

 Tweet Your Summary

 One way I manage to teach the art of conciseness is through a one-sentence summary-writing activity I developed, fashioned after my love for Twitter.
 In 30 words or less (as opposed to 140 characters), students are asked to capture the essence of an article's main idea.
-It really requires them to think critically about content and creatively about expression.
+It really requires them to think critically about the content and creatively about expression.

 (PostScript: the “News & Trends” mini-articles at the start of Upfront magazine are a great resource for this activity.)